Anindita Banerjee

 Overview

-Anindita Banerjee studies the relationship between imagining and making the future in an expansive comparative framework across a range of contexts and periods.
-Within this broader inquiry, her research and teaching focus on the evolving interfaces between science, technology, and culture; natural and built environments; media and information systems; and the migration of people, things, ideas, and images.
-Spanning Eastern Europe, Central Asia, the Indian subcontinent, and Latin and African Americas, her work pays particular attention to networks of exchange, innovation, production, and consumption that emerge and shape the future from outside the conventional coordinates along which we imagine and talk about the modern world.
+Anindita Banerjee studies the relationship between imagining and making the future across a range of contexts and periods.
+Within this broad inquiry, her research and teaching focus on the evolving interfaces between science, technology, and culture; natural and built environments; media and information systems; and the migration of people, things, beings, ideas, and images.
+Working in seven languages and spanning three continents, her publications, pedagogy, and public engagement pay particular attention to networks of exchange, innovation, production, and consumption that emerge and shape the future from outside the conventional coordinates along which we imagine and talk about the modern world.
+Her scholarly work has been featured in media outlets in the US, UK, Europe, and Asia, including Science magazine, BBC Culture, Radio Free Europe, The Times Literary Supplement, The Los Angeles Review of Books, The Times Higher Education, The Shanghai Literary Review, the New Books Network, Medium, and Meduza.

 Banerjee has been a faculty fellow of the Cornell Atkinson Center for Sustainability since its inception, receiving an Academic Venture Fund grant as well as a Social Sciences and Humanities Research Fellowship there.
 She also served as a member of the Atkinson Center's Faculty Advisory Board for several years.
-She is a participating member of cross-college programs in Biology and Society, Media Studies, and Visual Studies.
+She is a participating member of the cross-college programs and centers Biology and Society, Media Studies, the Migration Institute, and Visual Studies.

-She is currently an Ivy+Mellon Leadership Fellow and Special Assistant to the Dean of the Cornell School of Continuing Education.
+As an Ivy+Mellon Leadership Fellow in 2023-25, she served as a Special Assistant Dean for Program Building and Curricular Development at the Cornell School of Continuing Education.

 Research Focus